UNISvalbard/Geo-MOD/_sources/content/lessons/data_acquisition_exercise/data_acquisition.md

 :class: note

 - What is the (geological) interest/purpose of the DOM?
-- What factors should you consider before even acquiring the data? (e.g. scale, resolution, precision requirements?)
+- What factors should you consider before acquiring the data? (e.g. scale, resolution, precision requirements?)
 - What resources (e.g. batteries) do I have?
 - What limitations are present and what should I expect?
 - What flight pattern will I follow?